 The Multi-dose Jet Injection Device was capable of inoculating 1,000 persons an hour.
 A novel invention for its time.
 The device allowed for the rapid immunization of a large population.
 In a military setting the device allowed for the mass immunization of recruits in bootcamps, training facilities and depots.

-The device was marketed under the name Hypodermic Jet Injection Apparatus but became more commonly known as the Ped-O-Jet due to later development of a non-electrical foot-pump model or pedal-operated-jet injector.
+The device was marketed under the name Automatic Jet Hypodermic Injection Apparatus but became more commonly known as the Ped-O-Jet due to later development of a non-electrical foot-pump model or pedal-operated-jet injector.

 (photo by Benenson, 1959)

 Benenson reported on the introduction of this device in his 1959 article Mass Immunization By Jet Injection.
 In the article, Benenson and his colleagues at Walter Reed Army Institute of Research had expressed concern of infectious pathogens, such as hepatitis, being transferred via the newly invented Multi-dose Jet Injector.
 The concern arose from the researchers’ observation of “occasional bleeding” during the jet injection.
 Bleeding at the injection site was reported within 5 to 10 percent of the injections.

 when it [bleeding] does occur, the blood continues to ooze staining the shirt, perhaps because infiltration of vaccine into the tissue interferes with normal clotting mechanism.
 This bleeding is simply controlled by applying pressure for a short period of time with a pledget of absorbent cotton.
 Increased bleeding and immediate wheal formation are found with incorrect orifice design.
 When the injector is not held firmly so that the tip moves while vaccine is being discharged, the skin can be cut; this is minimized by proper technique, a dry skin and a roughened surface on the jet nozzle.

 The researchers reported two safety tests conducted upon the Multi-dose Jet Injector (Ped-O-Jet):